In European Waters

 The EU is now now in the curious position of trying to save lives by barring non-Europeans not only from the rights it cloaks in universal values yet confines to residents only, but also from the 1951 Refugee Convention, which has no local delimitation and qualifies the sovereign control of borders in minor but crucial ways that favour asylum seekers.
 So here's another question, for stewards and advocates of rights: is the equilibrium of a rights ecology better maintained by quarantined environments – rights reserves, as it were – or open, ‘natural’ access?
 Europeans appear to have made up their minds: we are ready to blur our Convention obligations in the name of saving lives at sea.

 What we’re not prepared to do for now is reconsider the so-called Dublin II regulation: in simple terms a requirement that asylum claims be dealt with by the member state in which the applicant entered the EU.
 In theory Italy should be overwhelmed by asylum applications.
 In practice thousands of asylum seekers who first landed there make their way elsewhere in Europe to lodge an asylum claim and hope that things will go their way, even when it turns out that Eurodac already has a record of their fingerprints, taken in Italy.
-Increasingly the return of asylum seekers to first countries has been challenged in court, and Italy is not a major receiver of asylum applications.
+Increasingly the return of asylum seekers to first countries has been challenged by national courts, and Italy is not a major receiver of asylum applications.
 In 2012 it ranked sixth, after Germany, France, Sweden, Belgium, Britain and Austria.
 Nevertheless it’s at a disadvantage under the current arrangement.
 Italy’s call for a ‘European’ response to boats in the Mediterranean, reiterated after these drownings, would – if it were heeded – mean widespread non-enforcement of the Dublin regulation.
 (Outright abolition is too much to hope for.)

 The CNRS immigration specialist Patrick Weil has suggested ‘floating borders’ on the EU’s maritime frontiers – roughly 48,000 km – where Frontex and Eurosur would work closely with European NGOs and rights-friendly monitors, deployed to make sure asylum seekers in distress weren’t returned to their misery (and in some cases deaths) because their lives were saved in European waters.
 But try selling that to Ukip or the Front National.